-- 1. We will assess whether the included interventions are similar when they are evaluated in RCTs with different designs; - by copyright, including for uses related 2.
+- 1. We will assess whether the included interventions are similar when they are evaluated in RCTs with different designs; - 2.
 We will compare the distribution of the potential effect modifiers across the different pairwise comparisons.
-If the distributions are balanced across comparisons, we will conclude against evidence of intransitivity.57
+If the distributions are balanced across compariwill conclude against evidence intransitivity.57